 University instructors in North Carolina

-Advocacy for foreign language teaching and learning
+Advocacy for world language teaching and learning

 Professional development for teachers

-Enhancement of foreign language teacher education
+Enhancement of world language teacher education

-The amount you can request is up to $500.
+The amount you can request is up to $300 (FLANC) or $500 (Klett World Languages).

 An applicant may request funding only once each school year.